Revealing Same Sex Secret Crush: Legacy

-The controversy surrounding the episode resulted in a national debate over shock value and tabloid television in the United States.
-These conversations particularly concerned the genre's reliance on overly personal revelations, explicit sexual matters, and the use of "ambush" tactics.
-Dick Coveny, the executive vice president of Multimedia Entertainment, claimed that the episode's aftermath resulted in internal reviews of several similar-tabloid television series.
-He stated: "A great deal more caution is being exercised.
-Advertisers have had a great deal more input since this situation, though this situation is a total aberration."
-Some television presenters such as Maury Povich of Maury rejected the idea of altering the formats of their shows, but executives involved with similar shows claimed that the genre experienced a "drastic toning down" following Amedure's death.
-Ricki Lake claimed that her eponymous talk show developed "a whole different set of protocols" in response to the incident.
-According to Floyd Abrams, an attorney and expert on constitutional law, the fierce backlash surrounding the episode and subsequent lawsuit against The Jenny Jones Show discouraged other shows in the genre from putting guests into similar "volatile situations."
+The episode resulted in a national debate over shock value and tabloid television in the United States.
+These discussions concerned the genre's reliance on overly personal revelations, explicit sexual matters, and the use of "ambush" tactics.
+Dick Coveny, the executive vice president of Multimedia Entertainment, claimed that the episode's aftermath resulted in internal reviews of several similar tabloid television series, with advertisers having "a great deal more input since this situation".
+Some television presenters such as Maurys Maury Povich refused to alter their show's formats, but executives involved with similar shows claimed that the genre experienced a "drastic toning down" following Amedure's death.
+Ricki Lake claimed that her eponymous talk show developed "a whole different set of protocols" due to the incident.
 The episode's aftermath also resulted in many talk shows implementing psychological profiling when searching for guests.

 The episode and Amedure's subsequent murder also resulted in a national discussion over violence toward gay people, particularly concerning the gay panic defense.
 Some media commentators claimed that Schmitz's actions were purely fueled by homophobia, with misplaced blame assigned to The Jenny Jones Show.
 Jones similarly believed that the murder of Amedure had "more to do with homophobia than anything else", further stating that it was "tragic that [Schmitz] would rather have been labeled a murderer than a homosexual."
 Conversely, some commentators contended that the murder was not motivated by homophobia, but rather it was a result of Schmitz feeling humiliated due to the "ambush" tactics used in the episode.
 Schmitz's use of the gay panic defense during his criminal trial drew sharp criticism from many gay rights advocates, who deemed it a "homophobic legal tactic".
 It is one of the most prominent examples of the legal defense, and subsequent criminal trials involving gay victims, such as Matthew Shepard, have resulted in renewed discussion of Schmitz's use of it.
 Some members of the American Bar Association cited the circumstances of the case as a central example as to why the gay panic defense should be banned nationwide.
 Despite Schmitz never being charged with a hate crime offense, multiple media outlets have retrospectively categorized the murder as such.
 Furthermore, The Advocate cited the circumstances of the episode and ensuing murder as one of the most prominent crimes in LGBT history.